|Toxins and Bacterial Pathogenesis - URA 2172 CNRS|

 Vegetative form surface

-Regulation of virulence factors synthesis
+Regulation of virulence and persistence factors synthesis

 In vivo real time analysis of bioluminescent B. anthracis dissemination during cutaneous, inhalational and gastrointestinal infection in mice (Figure) has shown the respective role of capsule and toxins.
 This led to identification of previously undescribed portals of entry and target organs.
 Local germination occurs prior dissemination to lymph nodes.